WOMD-Reasoning: A Large-Scale Dataset for Interaction Reasoning in Driving: Conclusion

 \section{Conclusion}

-We build \alias, a language annotation dataset upon WOMD to support LLMs for analyzing and reasoning interactions.
-Specifically, we focus on interactions induced by traffic rules and human intentions, such as interactions governed by traffic lights and signs, and interactions like overtaking and following, which are both rarely covered in previous datasets.
-Besides, our \alias provides 3 million Q\&A pairs, which makes it the largest real-world language dataset in autonomous driving to the best of our knowledge, covering a range of topics from scene descriptions, prediction, to planning.
-By utilizing our proposed dataset, we significantly improve the performances of the trajectory prediction model Multipath++, where we see matches between the language and the prediction improvements, proving the effectiveness of our interaction analysis for downstream tasks.
+We first build \alias, a language-centered multi-modal dataset upon WOMD, focusing on analyzing and reasoning interactions.
+Specifically, our \alias emphasizes interactions induced by traffic rules and human intentions, such as interactions governed by traffic lights and signs, and interactions like overtaking and following, which are both rarely covered in previous datasets.
+Besides, \alias provides 3 million Q\&A pairs, which makes it the largest real-world language dataset in autonomous driving to the best of our knowledge, covering a range of topics from scene descriptions, prediction, to planning.
+To demonstrate the applications of \alias, we propose \method, which fine-tunes a multi-modal model to accurately answer questions covering both driving scenario descriptions and interaction reasonings. \method realizes the function of interaction prediction and traffic rule-compliant planning, taking advantages of the \alias and the text-based knowledge intrinsically built in language models. \method proves the effectiveness of \alias in assisting real-world driving through supporting various language-involved downstream tasks.

-\textbf{Limitations.} Although \alias demonstrates its effectiveness in case studies, human evaluations, and downstream prediction tasks, we only manually verified a small subset.
-With human verification ongoing, the dataset will achieve even greater reliability.
-Also, \alias is subject to the limitations of WOMD.
-For instance, the raw camera data is not yet publicly available, which restricts the use of \alias in video-qa.
-As WOMD continues to release additional modalities such as camera features and lidar data recently, these limitations are expected to be naturally addressed.

-\textbf{Broader Impact.} Our work is of broad interest to the natural language processing (NLP) and autonomous driving communities.
-The proposed approach has no new ethical or social issues on its own, except those inherited from NLP or autonomous driving.